-Ideal for those who already possess a teaching license and for professionals seeking additional credentials, our Master's in Education with an emphasis in Curriculum, Instruction and Assessment explores curriculum foundation, culturally responsive instruction and curriculum implementation and evaluation.
+Ideal for those who already possess a teaching license and for professionals seeking additional credentials, our Master's in Education in Curriculum, Instruction and Assessment explores curriculum foundation, culturally responsive instruction and curriculum implementation and evaluation.
 The program culminates in two capstone courses covering curriculum design in context and research in curriculum.
 Course work was designed by practicing professionals and is offered in an online-only format.

 The program can be completed in as little as two years.
 Current teachers not wishing to complete an entire Master of Education degree can take up to 9 credit hours as a non-degree seeking student.

 Licensed educators and paraprofessionals are eligible to receive a 10% preferred tuition discount for all Teacher Education courses at Regis.
 Contact an admissions counselor at 800.944.7667 for details.